DatGuyMcCaully/Diablo4VM/README.md

 7. On Windows 10 the GPUName must be left as "AUTO", In Windows 11 it can be either "AUTO" or the specific name of the GPU you want to partition exactly how it appears in PreChecks.ps1.
 Additionally, you need to provide the path to the Windows 10/11 ISO file you downloaded.
 8. Run CopyFilesToVM.ps1 with your changes to the params section - this may take 5-10 minutes.
 9. Open and sign into Parsec on the VM.
 You can use Parsec to connect to the VM up to 4K60FPS. (optional)
+10. Turn off the VM and go to the VM settings on host.
+11. Hit security and uncheck the enable secure boot checkbox.
-10. On the host PC, Open RegEdit
+12. On the host PC, Open RegEdit.
-11. Navigate to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\
+13. Navigate to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\
-12. Export the nvlddmkm key to a file, you can call it whatever but I'll call it nvlddmkm.reg
+14. Export the nvlddmkm key to a file, you can call it whatever but I'll call it nvlddmkm.reg
-13. copy the resulting registery file nvlddmkm.reg to the VM's disk somehow (either mount the disk while it's offline, or use file sharing)
+15. copy the resulting registery file nvlddmkm.reg to the VM's disk somehow (either mount the disk while it's offline, or use file sharing)
-14. On the VM, Install the nvlddmkm.reg
+16. On the VM, Install the nvlddmkm.reg
-15. Install Battle.net and Diablo
+17. Install Battle.net and Diablo
-16. Run Diablo
+18. Run Diablo

 # Upgrading GPU Drivers when you update the host GPU Drivers
 It's important to update the VM GPU Drivers after you have updated the Host GPUs drivers.
 You can do this by...